usnistgov/OSCAL/docs/content/learn/tutorials/general/metadata.md

 {{% /tab %}}
 {{% /tabs %}}

-However, the metadata section has several other optional but important fields which we will cover in the following sections.
+However, the metadata section has several other optional, but important, fields which we will cover in the following sections.

 ### Providing additional document identifiers